For the Lord knows the way of the righteous, but the way of the wicked shall perish. Psalm 1:6

 14 So Hilkiah the priest, Ahikam, Achbor, Shaphan, and Asaiah, went to Huldah the prophetess, the wife of Shallum the son of Tikvah, the son of Harhas, keeper of the wardrobe (now she lived in Jerusalem in the second quarter); and they talked with her.

-18 But to the king of Judah, who sent you to inquire of the Lord, tell him, “The Lord God of Israel says, ‘Concerning the words which you have heard, 19 because your heart was tender, and you humbled yourself before the Lord, when you heard what I spoke against this place, and against its inhabitants, that they should become a desolation and a curse, and have torn your clothes, and wept before me; I also have heard you,’ says the Lord.
+18 But to the king of Judah, who sent you to inquire of the Lord, tell him, “The Lord God of Israel says, ‘Concerning the words which you have heard, 19 because your heart was tender, and you humbled yourself before the Lord when you heard what I spoke against this place and against its inhabitants, that they should become a desolation and a curse, and have torn your clothes and wept before me, I have indeed heard you,’ says the Lord.
 20 ‘Therefore, I will gather you to your fathers, and you will be gathered to your grave in peace.
 Your eyes will not see all the disaster which I will bring on this place.’ ” ’ ”

 So they brought this message back to the king.

 2 Kings 23